emeasee/ajoto-2014/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 5.0.3 =
+* Removed ability to disable XML-RPC.
+The feature broke many mobile apps and other remote services.

 = 5.0.2 =
-* Fix: Issue that caused users running WordPress in debug mode to see a is_404() warning message.
+* Fix: Issue that caused users running WordPress in debug mode to see a is_404 warning message.
 * Fix: Issue that caused Call to undefined function wp_get_current_user warning.
 * Fix: Issue that caused caching to not work on sites using subdirectories.
 * Fix: Issue that caused SQL errors to periodically appear about wfPerfLog table.